dually8/cj-coffey/content/posts/top-5-vscode-extensions.md

   - This is a nice side bar in VSCode that shows you all of your TODOs, and hopes and dreams you left behind in your codebase.
 Don't neglect them!
 - [Dracula theme](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula)
   - I was chasing a good theme for a long time.
 Sometime in the mid 2010s I found my soulmate in the Dracula theme.
 My terminal, VSCode, JetBrains IDEs, and tons more are using this theme.
 It's widely available and, [thanks to the site](https://draculatheme.com/), very easy to use in more than just your code editor.

+What are some of your favorite VSCode extensions?
+Let me know in the comments below.
+Thanks for reading!